T20X/notes/low latency/lock-free.md

 **atomic**
 The value of an atomic object M, as determined by evaluation B(**read**/**calc**), shall be the value stored by some side effect(**write**) A that modifies M, where B does not happen before A.
 [Note 14: The set of such side effects is also restricted by the rest of the rules described here, and in particular, by the coherence requirements below. — end note]

+all modifications to any particular atomic variable occur in a total order that is specific to this one atomic variable

 ### write-write